tatut/re-html-template/README.md

 ## Changes

+### 2021-09-05
+- Support :translate option to globally supply a translation form

 ### 2021-08-31
 - Support (experimental) for automatic reloading (and re-eval of code) when template file changes (`:reload? true`)
 - Support merging global options as REPL convenience with `merge-global-options!`